CollageLabs/collagelabs.org/README.md

         make dependencies

-* Execute the following command to start the project:
+* Execute the following command to start the project, which you can see in `localhost:5000`:

-        make start
+        make serve

 * Execute the following command to stop the project (you can also hit ctrl+C):